ShirsenduP/GeneticComplexityInTheOpgg/Figure S6/README.txt

-J_r
+L_c

-Looking at the effect of the OPGG multiplier on cooperation levels.
+Looking at the effect of the cost of cooperation on cooperation levels